 Johanna: Currently, the Munich network mainly consists of professionally experienced women to build up and strengthen the network core.
 In the course of the year, we want to open up even further.
 The young women will then be able to benefit more from the wealth of experience of the more experienced women.

 How can interested parties keep up to date with news from the network?

-We were also invited by Messe Frankfurt and the Association of Automobile Manufacturers to the International Motor Show in the autumn.
+We were also invited by Messe Frankfurt in autumn.
 There will be several exciting “Women in Mobility” events.
 And on 14 and 15 November we will be holding our first own congress – the “Women in Mobility Summit”.
 I will be happy to keep you informed about the development of the network.